apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Matthew Perry's final days were a mix of nicotine lollipops, ketamine and testosterone shots that left him 'angry and mean'**
+**Sisterhood of the Traveling Pants Stars Have a Full Reunion**

-You can read more about it [here](https://pagesix.com/2023/12/16/entertainment/matthew-perrys-final-days-were-a-mix-of-nicotine-lollipops-ketamine-and-testosterone-shots-that-left-him-angry-and-mean/).
+You can read more about it [here](https://www.eonline.com/news/1391614/sisterhood-of-the-traveling-pants-stars-have-a-full-cast-reunion-that-will-lift-your-spirits).

 ## Requirements
 - Python 3.8